DirektDSP/Chasm/docs/roadmap.md

 ### In Progress

-- [ ] Fix filters for Brightness, Low cut and High cut (v 0.1.2)
+- [x] Fix filters for Brightness, Low cut and High cut (v 0.1.2)
   - [x] Make High and low cut sliders logarithmic
   - [x] Make cuts convert into flat filters near 0 and 20khz (aka turn em off)
   - [x] Implement high shelf for brightness
-  - [ ] fix brightness only on one side
+  - [x] fix brightness only on one side
+    - [x] Use process duplicator for IIR filter since can only be used on mono

 ### Completed